JoeRu/chordpro_dimage/README.md

 `latest` image contains the latest-branch of [chordpro](https://github.com/ChordPro/chordpro).
 This image should be used in a productive environment.
-Lilypond and abcm2ps are included as well.
+Lilypond, Latex-Module and abcm2ps are included as well.

 ## dev